Temmo23/HLL_CRCON_Live_topstats/README.md

 ![375489308-67943815-da9c-41ff-988c-eaaa2e0e64c2](https://github.com/user-attachments/assets/e44d0f07-23a8-4f62-87c4-742803c8be06)

 ## Features
-- You can enable/disable the script on the different servers you manage in CRCON.
+- You can enable/disable the script on the different servers managed in CRCON.
 - Message can be called anytime with `!top` chat command (configurable).
 - Message will be displayed to all players at game's end.
 - You can choose to give VIPs at game's end (you can define the number of top players that will receive one, and it's duration).